Emilien-Foissotte/carburoam/README.md

 - [x] Create a station page to manage stations, edit them, delete them.
 - [x] Add stations from a map, with possibility to geolocate yourself.
 Switch color and tooltip if station followed or not
 - [x] Create the thread for ETL, with monitoring as a background task
-- [ ] Add to kill process by admin
+- [x] Add to kill process by admin
 - [x] Bootstrap the Database (create gastypes if not exists)
 - [x] Create a local and distant mode for `config.yaml` file, distant is on S3.
-- [ ] Load the first YAML with admin params as a env variable, not a file on VCS, to bootstrap dashboard distant